About advanced TweetDeck features

 - Click the filter icon at the top of your collection to access the column’s options menu.

-- Click the share icon, then choose between: Embed collection, View on twitter.com, or Tweet about this timeline.
+- Click the share icon, then choose between: Embed collection, View on twitter.com, or Tweet about this collection.

 Note: Only public Tweets can be added to collections, which are public and viewable by all users through the collection's URL.